fritzmg/contao-facebook-gallery/README.md

 Additionally, a srcset from the available resolutions for each image will be created.

+Since version `1.4.0` there is a sorting setting.
+Keep in mind that sorting by `ID` will only work on systems that use a 64-bit PHP environment, due to the large Facebook IDs.

 ## Template data

 For each image of the gallery, there is additional data available via `$col->fbData`.
 For example `$col->fbData->id` contains the Facebook ID of the image and `$col->fbData->album->name` contains the Facebook album's name.